 Are your primary students now confident in counting through double digits and even showing a solid understanding of simple addition and subtraction?
-If so, then it’s time for your students to advance their mastery by building fact fluency.
+If so, then it’s time for them to advance their mastery by building fact fluency.
 Our approach to fact fluency development through conceptual understanding optimizes the way students handle these basic procedures.
 A thorough grasp of numerical transformations provides a solid basis for diving deeper into math.

 Here’s a look at the number bonds ideas we have prepared for you.
-Be sure to use your own account to try these activites:
+Create a personal account to try Happy Numbers on your device!

 1. Sharing Candy

 Our exploration of number bonds begins with concrete activities like this ‘Sharing Candy’ exercise.
 Students physically touch and drag the candies to illustrate different number combinations that can be made with 5 candies:

 From there, students begin to relate concrete objects to equations.
 In the exercise below, students see all of the number bonds of 6 one by one and use a keypad to complete the related equations

 Bonus: To make the most of students’ understanding of fact families, each of these exercises is followed by the companion exercise for subtraction: